AnesthesiaYour Health. Your Hospital

 Types of Anesthesia

-Regional or local anesthesia affects a larger area of the body, and blocks the transmission of nerve impulses between a given part of the body and the spinal cord.
-Depending on the type of action, regional anesthesia can be divided into:
+Local anesthesia typically affects a larger area of the body and blocks the transmission of nerve impulses between a given part of the body and the spinal cord.
+Depending on the type of action, local anesthesia can be divided into:

-Local anesthetics are usually administered in the form if injection.
-These are drugs that are similar in structure with cocaine, but have no abuse potential.
-Duration of their effect varies anywhere between 30 minutes and 4 hours.
-Adverse effects of local anesthetics include:
+Local anesthetics are usually administered in the form of injection.
+These are drugs that are similar in structure to cocaine but have no abuse potential.
+The duration of their effect varies anywhere between 30 minutes and 4 hours.